nishil61/pairwise-alpha-starter-kit/README.md

 Your mission is to create a **deterministic trading strategy** that identifies profitable relationships between target coins and anchor coins (BTC, ETH, SOL, and others), executing trades with dynamic position sizing based on predictable patterns.

----

-Here's a **Table of Contents** you can include at the top of your GitHub README for the *PairWise Alpha Round 2 Starter Kit*:

----

 ## 📚 Table of Contents

 1. [🧠 Overview](#-pairwise-alpha-round-2-starter-kit)